-When working as a freelance makeup artist, social media represents a fantastic resource with which to publicize your wares.
-As a social media marketing course will show you, the likes of Facebook, Twitter and Instagram allow you to post all manner of pictures, makeup video tutorials and more.
+When working as a freelance makeup artist, social media represents a fantastic resource to publicize your wares.
+As a social media marketing course will show you, the likes of Facebook, Twitter and Instagram allow you to post pictures, makeup video tutorials and more.

 How do you market on social media platforms?

 It's all a matter of creating content your target audience likes, which will lead to interaction and many opportunities to demonstrate your abilities.
 Whether talking about a makeup demo or an exciting blog about makeup techniques, the possibilities are almost endless.